w3f/polkadot-wiki/docs/learn-balance-transfers.md

 ![transfer](assets/transfer-3.png)

 Now you will see the same modal window as if using the "Transfer" tab.
-Fill in the inputs correctly and hit "Make Transfer" then confirm the transaction.
+Fill in the inputs correctly and hit "Make Transfer" then confirm the balance transfer.
 You will see a green notification in the top-right corner of the screen when the transfer is included in a block.

 [polkadot-js apps]: https://polkadot.js.org/apps